Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting

-Motivated by the above observations, we propose an assumption-free hybrid probabilistic autoregressive neural network model (PARNN) that is designed to overcome the limitations of hybrid time series forecasting models while improving their predictive accuracies.
+Motivated by the above observations, we propose a hybrid probabilistic autoregressive neural networks (PARNN) that is designed to overcome the limitations of hybrid time series forecasting models while improving their predictive accuracies.
 The first phase of our proposal encompasses a linear ARIMA model fitting and generating in-sample residuals.
-During the second phase, these unexplained residuals are combined with the original input series and are remodeled using a nonlinear ARNN model.
-We build the proposed PARNN model in such a way that it becomes scalable, ``white-box-like'', highly accurate, asymptotically stationary (which is of particular interest from a statistical point of view), and can handle a wide variety of irregularities of real-world complex time series.
-The proposed framework extensively evaluates fourteen publicly available benchmark time series datasets.
-The experimental results show that our proposed model provides accurate and robust predictions for nonlinear, non-stationary, and non-Gaussian data, outperforming several statistical, machine learning, deep learning, hybrid, and ensemble forecasters in most real-data problems.
-Furthermore, PARNN is reliable in both mathematical and applied aspects, such as accuracy, asymptotic properties, stability, and comprehensibility, which display benefits of our approach.
+During the second phase, these unexplained residuals along with the original input lagged series are remodeled using a nonlinear ARNN model.
+In the proposed hybridization, neural network autoregression is used to model not only the time series data but also the feedback errors of the linear ARIMA model to improve the learning ability of the network.
+This combined architecture is easier to train and can accurately make long-range predictions for a wide variety of irregularities of real-world complex time series.
+The proposed framework is extensively evaluated on twelve publicly available benchmark time series datasets.
+The experimental results show that our proposed model provides accurate and robust predictions for nonlinear, non-stationary, chaotic, and non-Gaussian data, outperforming several statistical, machine learning, deep learning, hybrid, and ensemble forecasters in most real-data problems.